The adventure begins… or so we thought…

 During the coming weeks on the hard, Matt’s girls, Payton & Sydney, came to visit.
 Needless to say, it was less than our intended dream of them coming to a wonder-full new experience of travel and adventure.
 But, La Rochelle, what a great city.
 Awesome really.
 Definitely a cool place to be stranded for a bit.

-As practicing Frenchmen, we would make our daily trip across the road to the boulangerie for the world renowned baguette, traditional style, maybe croissants and an occasion pastry.
+As practicing Frenchmen, we would make our daily trip across the road to the boulangerie for the world renowned baguette, traditional style, maybe croissants and an occasional pastry.
 Everyone had a baguette in hand.
 As Americans, it was surprising to see a lot of folks push the top of a baguette out of the bag and simply eat it like an apple.
 We don’t eat bread like that at all…

 but when in LR… hahaha